parallel1416/third_door/README.md

 npm run dev
 ```

-open http://localhost:5173/ to see the demo
+Open http://localhost:5173/ to see the demo.